Ayu-0/Cybersecurity/Docs/Basics/How Internet works.md

 TCP/IP, is a suite of communication protocols used to interconnect network devices on the internet.
 TCP/IP can also be used as a communications protocol in a private network (an intranet or an extranet).

 There are two IP protocols, TCP and UDP.
 There are 65335 ports that can be assigned to each.
 Per IANA, the first 1024 (0–1023, so count 0 as a port, too) ports are reserved for specific standardized services.
 So there are 2048 ports reserved for standardized protocols- 1024 for TCP, 1024 for UDP.

-The Internet works by using a protocol called TCP/IP, or Transmission Control Protocol/Internet Protocol. ...
-In base terms, TCP/IP allows one computer to talk to another computer via the Internet through compiling packets of data and sending them to right location.

 In simple terms :